-Credential-only seeking students: Students who currently hold a graduate degree in a related field may apply to the School Counseling (24 units) PPS programs without obtaining the additional graduate degree.
-Speak with an Admissions Specialist for additional information.
+Credential-only seeking students: Students who currently hold a graduate degree in a related field may apply to the School Psychology PPS programs without obtaining the additional graduate degree.
+Speak with admissions specialist for additional information.

 The following courses are not eligible for transfer into the Marriage and Family Therapy program: PSY 502A, PSY 502B, PSY 519A/B, PSY 531A/B, PSY 533A/B.